 Mailbox Peak by Mount Teneriffe and Mount Si perches over Middle Fork Snoqualmie and South Fork Snoqualmie River drainages.
-Sitting at its top is the well-known mailbox that sometimes transforms depending on the season’s decor.
-The less strenuous new trail has been in place since 2014.
+Sitting at the top is the famous mailbox that sometimes transforms depending on the season’s decor.

 See more trip photos here.